 Mark of the Penguins

 They say no two adult African penguins have the same pattern of black spots on their chests.
 Until recently, however, scientists and researchers had yet to leverage this natural biometric phenomenon and long struggled with error-prone methods of tracking colonies with metal flipper bands.
+With recent developments in the surveillance technologies used in wildlife tracking, researchers are now able to identify these unique marks and monitor individual birds in real-time over long periods.

 Researchers say the technology is adaptable to species other than penguins, too -- including cheetahs and sharks.